dogweather/forkful/content/en/fish-shell/strings/removing-quotes-from-a-string.md

 weight: 9
 ---

-## What & Why?

-Removing quotes from a string is about stripping those pesky single (' ') or double (" ") quotation marks off your text data.
-Programmers often do this to sanitize input or prepare data for further processing without the clutter of quotes.

 ## How to:
 Fish has built-in magic for this kind of task.
 Use the `string` function without breaking a sweat.
 Check out these spells:

 ```fish